 On the 9th December 2009 Robert opened the Macmillan Cancer Information & Support Centre at the Western General Hospital, Edinburgh, the 25th such unit in the UK, which was partly funded by a £30,000 personal gift.
 There are now 190 such Macmillan centres throughout the UK.

 Robert was Chairman and a founding shareholder of Kingdom FM Radio Ltd a Scottish local (Fife) radio station franchise holder, before he engineered its successful sale in 2019.
 And he has in the past served as a Non-Executive Director of a leading Scottish Architectural and QS practice.

-Dow Investments Plc is a CBI member and Robert has served on CBI Scottish Council, CBI UK SME Council and the Scottish Growing Business Forum.
+Robert served on the CBI Scottish Council, the CBI UK SME Council and the Scottish Growing Business Forum from 2000 – 03.
 He is a member of the Association of Project Managers and a Fellow of both the Institute of Directors and the Chartered Management Institute.

 Robert was educated at Loretto School and the University of Stirling (where he was Treasurer of the Students Union) and he stood as a Conservative Westminster Parliamentary Candidate against Lord (George) Robertson (Ex-Secretary General of NATO) in the 1997 General Election in Hamilton South.
 He has also addressed the IOD Annual Convention at the Royal Albert Hall in London.

-His current interests include travel, tennis, skiing, politics and he was appointed as the first Macmillan Cancer Support Ambassador in December 2018.
+His current interests include travel, tennis, theatre and politics and he was appointed as the first Macmillan Cancer Support Ambassador in December 2018.

-Robert is married to his second wife, Jacqueline, a financial services lawyer and has four wonderful adult children from his first marriage – Anya, Andrea, Russell and Eve, and one granddaughter, Ruby.
+Robert is married to his second wife, Jacqueline, a financial services lawyer and has four wonderful adult children from his first marriage – Anya, Andrea, Russell and Eve, as well as two grandchildren, Ruby and Ellis.

 Robert Kilgour Limited